 Diagram credit: M. Szurgot, 47th LPSC, #2180 (2016) Amean based on chemical composition (Eq.
 1), Fe/Si atomic ratio (Eq.
 2), and grain density (Eq.
 3)

 Analyzing the degree of shock in Knyahinya, Fürj et al. (2009) observed mosaicism in olivines and twinning in pyroxenes consistent with a shock stage of S4.
 The specimen of Knyahinya shown above is a 1.93 g partial slice.
 The top photo below shows a print depicting the Knyahinya fireballfrom a book published in Denmark a few years after the fall (click image for title page).
 A description posted online: "Mr. Kolbay's drawings of what he and Mr. Rainer saw from near Eperies (today Preŝov, Slovakia), ~92 km from the Knyahinya strewn field, as presented by Wilhelm Ritter von Haidinger in 1866".
 The next photo below shows the full series of drawings published in the book Sitzungsberichte der mathematisch-naturwissenschaftliche Classe der Kaiserlichen Akademie der Wissenschaften.

 Photo courtesy of Jodi Smith

-The largest mass of Knyahinya weighs 293 kg, which is curated at the Natural History Museum, Vienna.
+The largest mass of Knyahinya, weighing 293 kg, is curated at the Natural History Museum, Vienna.